ThatZeoMan/rheavenstudio.github.io/docs/hsui/2_getting-started.md

 sidebar_position: 2
 ---

-# Quick overlook on the UI
+# Quick overview of the UI

-Heaven Studio's UI is easy to understand, everything is explained below.
+Heaven Studio's UI is simple enough for anyone to use.
+Main editor elements are explained below.

 ![ui](/img/docs/ui.png)

-**1. The game preview menu, here you will see the preview of your remix being played.**
+**1. The game preview menu.** Here, you will see the preview of your remix being played.

-**2. File actions, which in order are: New Remix, Open Remix, Save Remix**
+**2. File actions.** In order, these actions are: New Remix, Open Remix, Save Remix.

-**3. Music related actions, which in order are: Tempo Finder (Tapping along), Music Select**
+**3. Music related actions.** In order, these actions are: Tempo Finder, Music Select.

-**4. Song offset, set how much time (in milliseconds) between the start of the music file and the start of the actual music**
+**4. Song offset.** Set how much time (in milliseconds) between the start of the audio file and the first beat.

-**5. Timeline, where you'll put the events and chart your remix**
+**5. Timeline.** This is where you chart your remix by placing events.

-**6. The special entities textbox, which by default is set to BPM (changeable from n.11)**
+**6. Special Entities info.** By default, this is set to BPM (changeable from n.11).

-**7. Minigames, here you can select minigames to use in your remix**
+**7. Minigames.** Click on a minigame to view it's events (n.11).
+Minigames are organized alphabetically.

-**8. Events selection, here you can select the minigame events to use in your remix**
+**8. Event selection.** Scroll or use arrow keys to select an event, then drag it onto the Timeline (n.5) to place it.

-**9. Timeline tools, which in order are: Zoom in/Out, Reset Zoom, Toggle Waveform, Change snapping**
+**9. Timeline tools.** In order, these tools are: Zoom In, Zoom Out, Reset Zoom, Toggle Waveform, Change Snapping.

-**10. Gameplay options, which in order are: Autoplay, Metronome, Preview**
+**10. Gameplay tools.** In order, these tools are: Autoplay, Metronome, Fullscreen Preview.

-**11. Special entities tools, which in order are: Selection, Tempo change, Music volume, Beatmap section**
+**11. Special entities tools.** In order, these tools are: Selection, Tempo change, Music volume, Beatmap section**